 Shared admin accounts decrease the management overhead by reducing the privileged access footprints within your IT estate.
 However, they come along with risks that need to be carefully managed.

-Since they are shared among many people across teams and departments, they need constant monitoring to ensure the access is always restricted to the right set of people for the right reasons at any given point in time.
+Since they are shared among many people across teams and departments, they need constant monitoring to ensure access is always restricted to the right set of people for the right reasons at any given point in time.
 Any lapses here could lead to unauthorized access as well as opening up vulnerabilities for the hackers to exploit.

 Producing a clean audit trail is a challenge as the logs will only show the shared username.
 There is no direct way of tying up each action against the individuals.
 This could lead to accountability issues.